-We will work with our partners and our community to protect the most vulnerable through targeted local risk reduction, health inequality intervention and the robust application of our legal powers.
+We will work with our partners and our community to protect the most vulnerable through targeted local risk reduction interventions and the robust application of our legal powers.

 Excellent People

 We will develop and value all our employees, respecting diversity, promoting opportunity and equality for all.